akkartik/mu/mu.md

   var x-ah/eax: (addr handle array int) <- address x populate x-ah, 8
 ```

 The `8` here can also be an int in a register or memory.
+(The `-ah` is a
+common variable naming convention and stands for "address of a handle".
+Essential for allocating long-lived data on the heap.)

 You can compute the length of an array, though you'll need an `addr` to do so: